lostintangent/gistpad/README.md

 - **TypeScript** - Rename the `script.js` file to `script.ts` (or `script.tsx`, in order to use JSX in your code)
 - **JSX** - Rename the `script.js` file to `script.jsx` in order to enable JSX to be written in "vanilla" JavaScript files.
 Additionally, if you add the [`react` library](#external-libraries) to your gist's `playground.json` file, then `*.js` files can also include JSX.

-If you'd like to always use one of these languages, then set one or more of the following settings, and all new playgrounds will include the right files by default: `GistPad > Playground: Markup Language`, `GistPad > Playground: Script Language`, `GistPad > Playground: Stylesheet Language`.
+If you'd like to always use one of these languages, then set one or more of the following settings, and all new playgrounds will include the right files by default: `GistPad > Playgrounds: Markup Language`, `GistPad > Playgrounds: Script Language`, `GistPad > Playgrounds: Stylesheet Language`.
 View the [settings documentation](#configuration-settings) below for more detials.

 ### External Libraries